opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 <a name="dataTypeFormat"></a>Primitives have an optional modifier property: `format`.
 DPDS uses several known formats to define in fine detail the data type being used.
-However, to support documentation needs, the `format` property is an open `string`-valued property, and can have any value.
+However, to support documentation needs, the `format` property is an open `string`-valued property and can have any value.
 Formats such as `"email"`, `"uuid"`, and so on, MAY be used even though undefined by this specification.
 Types that are not accompanied by a `format` property follow the type definition in the JSON Schema.
-Tools that do not recognize a specific `format` MAY default back to the `type` alone, as if the `format` is not specified.
+Tools that do not recognize a specific `format` MAY default back to the `type` alone as if the `format` is not specified.

 The formats defined by the DPDS are: